Ask The County Assessor

 Second, review recent sales of comparable properties in your area to estimate your home’s market value.
 You may do this beginning November 1, 2018 at https://www.MyNassauProperty.com.

 WILL I BE ABLE TO MEET WITH THE DEPARTMENT OF ASSESSMENT TO REVIEW MY TENTATIVE ASSESSMENT?

 Yes.
 You can meet with Department of Assessment staff by scheduling an appointment..

 WHAT CAN I DO IF I DISAGREE WITH MY TENTATIVE ASSESSMENT?

 If you discover an error in your property’s description or believe that your tentative assessment is not accurate, you may file an “Application for Correction of Assessment” with the Nassau County Assessment Review Commission (ARC) between January 2, 2019 and March 1, 2019.
+The County Executive recently requested and ARC agreed to provide a grace period until April 30, 2019, to allow property owners more time to file a grievance with ARC.
 You may obtain the application on-line at , in person at the Department of Assessment, or by contacting ARC at (516) 571-3214 after January 2, 2019.
 The Department of Assessment’s hours of operation are from 8 A.M. to 4:45 P.M.

 DEPARTMENT OF ASSESSMENT

 240 Old Country Road, Mineola, NY 11501 • 516-571-1500 • Monday-Friday, 8:00am-4:30pm